Manufacturer P&L Sensitivity: How Every Commercial Lever Flows to Profit

 - At very high prices, margin per unit is excellent but volume has collapsed

-- The peak is the contribution-maximizing price point
+- The peak is the contribution-maximizing price point, usually with a broad flat top called the Zone of Indifference

-1. Elasticity — steeper elasticity makes the curve narrower (the optimal zone is tighter)
+- Elasticity.
+Steeper elasticity makes the curve narrower; the optimal zone is tighter.

-2. Contribution margin % — higher base margins make the curve taller and shift the peak rightward (you can tolerate more volume loss)
+- Contribution margin %.
+Higher base margins make the curve taller and shift the peak rightward; you can tolerate more volume loss before contribution turns.

-For a typical mainstream FMCG product with elasticity of -1.8 and 50% contribution margin, the contribution-maximizing price increase is approximately 3-6% above current levels.
-Beyond 8-10%, the volume loss accelerates and contribution starts declining rapidly.
+For a typical mainstream FMCG product with elasticity of -1.8 and 50 percent contribution margin, the contribution-maximizing price increase is approximately 3 to 6 percent above current levels.
+Beyond 8 to 10 percent, volume loss accelerates and contribution starts declining rapidly.
+This explains why most successful FMCG price increases land in the 3 to 7 percent range.
+That band is not conservatism; it is mathematical optimization.

 Sweep Calculation